 Want crisp-tender, vibrant green broccoli every time?
 Here are 3 ways to steam broccoli to make sure you get perfectly cooked broccoli every time!

-How to Steam Broccoli in a Steamer Basket
+How to Steam fresh Broccoli in a Steamer Basket

 Our preferred method of steaming broccoli is in a pot with a steamer basket.
 It’s fool-proof and the broccoli comes out fork-tender perfect every time!